Configure

 General Guidelines

 The General Guidelines pane is a rich text editor for instructions that apply to all end user interactions in the Playbook.
-Type @ to reference Actions, Handoffs, Variables, Playbooks, Knowledge articles, and Exit.
+Type @ to reference API tools, Handoffs, Variables, Playbooks, Knowledge articles, and Exit.

 General Guidelines pane